Theme

 vllm-omni is an inference framework project presented around serving omni-modality models more efficiently across audio, video, and text-capable workflows.

 The repository presents vllm-omni as a serving framework for omni-modality models built in the wider vLLM ecosystem.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is